 In Excel, look for the SpreadsheetConverter tab at the right end of the menu ribbon.
 Click the tab to switch to the SpreadsheetConverter ribbon.

 Your SpreadsheetConverter Preferences determine where the results of your conversions are stored.
 Open the Preferences menu.

 Select “Browsers and Conversion Path Option”.

 Click on the button to the right under Choose folder to store webpage and navigate to where you want SpreadsheetConverter to store the web pages it creates.
+All converted web pages are stored in this folder, even if the source spreadsheets are in different folders.
 Each converted calculator or form will be enclosed in its own subfolder.

 Select what browsers you wish to verify the result of each conversion in – click once to activate a browser, click once again to deactivate.
 Your converted web pages will open in all selected browsers directly after conversion.